top of page

 BIO

-Jasmine Liaw is an emerging interdisciplinary artist in contemporary dance performance, new media art, and experimental film.
-Bicoastal, she is based in so-called Toronto and Vancouver.
+Jasmine Liaw is an emerging interdisciplinary artist moving fluidly between roles of a director, designer, curator in contemporary dance performance, new media art, and experimental film.
+Bicoastal, she is based in what is colonially known as so-called toronto and vancouver, canada.

-Evidenced in collaboration and community, her work leans into transcultural narratives intersecting her Hakka diaspora, and queer theories in temporality and ecology.
+Evidenced in collaboration and community, her work leans into transcultural narratives intersecting her Hakka-Chinese diaspora, and queer theories in temporality and ecology.

 ARTIST STATEMENT